-At 03 UTC on 1 January 1992, the leading edge of the warm sector arrives at the Scandes (Fig. 2c, d).
-At 850 hPa, the warm front does not fulfil our detection criteria except for a small region close to Svinøy on the northwestern cape of the West Coast, but at 925 hPa the temperature gradient exceeds the detection threshold in a line connecting Bergen with the cyclone's bent back front (not shown).
-The temperature gradient tightens as the front approaches the coast line, consistent with increased θ_e

-135 frontogenesis at 850hPa driven by flow deformation (not shown).
+the warm front does not fulfil our detection criteria except for a small region close to Svinøy on the northwestern cape of the west coast, but at 925 hPa the temperature gradient exceeds the detection threshold in a line connecting Bergen with the cyclone's bent-back front (not shown).
+The temperature gradient tightens as the front approaches the coastline, consistent with increased θ_e frontogenesis at 850 hPa driven by flow deformation (not shown).
 This flow deformation is consistent with an increase in ascent along the warm front as it approaches the Scandes (Fig. 4c, d).

 The intensification of the fronts approaching the Scandes indicates some orographic blocking of the warm air mass that acts frontogenetically.
-The orographic flow distortion is associated with increasing ageostrophic wind components where the Scandes intersect with the 850hPa surface (Fig. 3b).
-In contrast, at 700hPa, parts of the warm sector already moved over the Scandes (not shown), which reach up to a crest height of about 850-800hPa.
-Both the 700hPa θ_e distribution and the corresponding cloud cover on the Meteosat 4 satellite imagery show hardly any orographic distortion (Fig. 5a), confirming that only levels below 850hPa are affected by some degree of orographic blocking.
+The orographic flow distortion is associated with increasing ageostrophic wind components where the Scandes intersect with the 850 hPa surface (Fig. 3b).
+In contrast, at 700 hPa, parts of the warm sector already moved over the Scandes (not shown), which reach up to a crest height of about 850-800 hPa.
+Both the 700 hPa θ_e distribution and the corresponding cloud cover on the Meteosat-4 satellite imagery show hardly any orographic distortion (Fig. 5a), confirming that only levels below 850 hPa are affected by some degree of orographic blocking.

-Between 03 and 06 UTC, the cold front crosses the North Sea and is at 06 UTC about to make landfall on the Norwegian West Coast (Fig. 2e, f).
-With the approaching cold front, the warm sector narrows to a thin filament along the coast line north of Bergen.
-To the south of Bergen, the Scandes are lower and the warm sector continues to propagate eastward relatively unaffected by the orography.
-This north-south difference in propagation speed further indicates that the warm front is partly blocked to the north of Bergen.
-At 850 hPa and below, the core of the cyclone is already largely cut off from the warm sector (Fig. 2e, f), while at 700 hPa core and warm sector remain connected (not shown).
+Between 03:00 and 06:00 UTC, the cold front crosses the North Sea and at 06:00 UTC is about to make landfall on the Norwegian west coast (Fig. 2e, f).
+With the approaching cold front, the warm sector narrows to a thin filament along the coastline north of Bergen.
+To the south of Bergen, the Scandes are lower, and the warm sector continues to propagate eastward relatively unaffected by the orography.
+This north- south difference in propagation speed further indicates that the warm front is partly blocked to the north of Bergen.
+At 850 hPa and below, the core of the cyclone is already largely cut-off from the warm sector (Fig. 2e, f), while at 700 hPa the core and warm sector remain connected (not shown).